jaganmn/flint/README.md

 # R package **flint**

+R package **flint** is an R interface to FLINT (https://flintlib.org/), a C library for number theory.
+FLINT implements arithmetic on rings, including midpoint-radius interval arithmetic, also known as ball arithmetic, in the real and complex numbers, enabling computation with rigorous propagation of errors.
+Notably, FLINT provides ball arithmetic implementations of many special mathematical functions not previously supported by R or any R package available on CRAN (or, where supported, only defined for real numbers or only defined inside the radius of convergence of a power series).

-R package **flint** provides an R interface to types and functions in the FLINT C library (https://flintlib.org/), an extension of GNU MPFR (https://www.mpfr.org) and GNU MP (https://gmplib.org/).
-S4 classes based on external pointers are provided to represent vectors of numbers of a given C type.
-There is a virtual class `flint` with nonvirtual subclasses named after corresponding C types:
+The R package uses S4 classes based on external pointers to represent vectors of numbers of a given C type.
+There is a virtual class `flint` with nonvirtual subclasses named after a corresponding C type:

   Class | Description
    ---: | :---